zwave-js/node-zwave-js/docs/config-files/file-format.md

 - `"report"` **(default)**: The command is treated like a `Basic CC::Report`, but the **target value** is used as the **current value**.
 - `"auto"`: Depending on the device type (Binary Switch, Multilevel Switch, or Binary Sensor), the command is mapped to the corresponding report for that device type.
 If no matching mapping is found, the command is treated like a `Basic CC::Report`, but the **target value** is used as the **current value**.
-- `"event"`: Emit a `value event` for the `"event"` property instead.
-This property is exclusively used in this case in order to avoid conflicts with regular value IDs.
+- `"event"`: Emit a `value event` for the Basic `"event"` property.
-- `"Binary Sensor"`: Regardless or the device type, the command is treated like a `Binary Sensor CC::Report`.
+- `"Binary Sensor"`: Regardless of the device type, the command is treated like a `Binary Sensor CC::Report`.

 ### `mapRootReportsToEndpoint`